 Benefits of Participation:

-- A $3,000 stipend* for each year of satisfactory participation in this program.
+- $3000 of additional stipend or towards professional development activities for each year of satisfactory participation in this program.

 - Direct influence on the programming and opportunities offered by the Lucy Family Institute.

 - Opportunities to discuss research and community engagement with graduate students from other disciplines.

 - Networking and mentorship opportunities with Lucy Faculty Fellows & Affiliates.

 Applications are due Mar 24, 2023 at 11:59 PM ET.